chinamike65/hugo-tuolesi/content/book6/book6en.md

 Some schools believe that the universe is a continuous impermanence, a process of birth, abiding, and cessation, rather than a momentary impermanence.

 2. The understanding of Taoism by the sutras

-Dao: There are five paths—the path of accumulation, the path of addition, the path of seeing, the path of cultivation, and the path of non-cultivation.
+Dao: There are five paths—the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning.

-The path of resources is the first step in entering the path of accumulating blessings.
+The path of accumulation is the first step in entering the path of accumulating blessings.

-Jiaxing Dao is the preparatory stage before entering the Dao.
+The path of joining is the preparatory stage before entering the Dao.

-Seeing the Way is the real realization that people have no self.
+The Path of Seeing is the real realization that people have no self.

-To cultivate the Dao is to cut off afflictions and continue to cultivate people without self.
+The Path of Meditation is to cut off afflictions and continue to cultivate people without self.

-Without cultivation, the troubles have been completely cut off, and there is no need to cut them off
+The Path of No-More-Learning, the troubles have been completely cut off, and there is no need to cut them off

 If you are troubled to practice and study, then it is called non-cultivation or non-learning.

-This is the five.
+These are the five paths.

 The difference between actual realization and realization is roughly as follows: If someone who has never been to Lhasa, listens to others about Lhasa, and thinks of Lhasa in his mind, it is a kind of comparison and understanding.

 If you don’t understand emptiness, you will understand emptiness in your heart by listening to others talk about emptiness, which is called understanding by quantity; if you see Lhasa in person, you will understand by quantity.

 3. The understanding of the fruit of the Ministry of Economics

 Fruit: There are three kinds of fruit, including the fruit of the sravaka, the fruit of the arahant of the predestined enlightenment, and the fruit of the Mahayana Buddha.

-The Shravaka Arahants and the Fated Arahants are both the Arahants of Theravada.
+The Shravaka Arhats and the Fated Arhats are both the Arhats of Theravada.

 Shravaka Arhats only hear the Mahayana Dharma and pass it on to others.
 They do not practice it themselves, but only the Hinayana Dharma.

-After such practitioners have attained Arahantship, they are called Shravaka Arahants.
+After such practitioners have attained Arhatship, they are called Shravaka Arhats.

-An arahant of predestined enlightenment is someone who cultivates the twelve dependent origins and realizes the fruit of Arhat.
+An Arhats of predestined enlightenment is someone who cultivates the twelve dependent origins and realizes the fruit of Arhat.

-Because of his own vows, he will only appear when the Dharma is extinguished or dark calamities, and the vows will prompt him to cultivate the twelve Dependent Origination, and finally realize the fruit of Arahantship.
+Because of his own vows, he will only appear when the Dharma is extinguished or dark calamities, and the vows will prompt him to cultivate the Twelve Links of Dependent Origination, and finally realize the fruit of Arhatship.

-When the dharma was destroyed or the dark tribulation, there were no cultivators, only one or two, and not many senior brothers, so it was also called Dujue.
+When the dharma was destroyed or the dark tribulation, there were no cultivators, only one or two, and not many senior brothers, so it was also called Pratyekabuddha.

-twenty four
+24

-The sects of scriptures believe that the fruit status of the Buddha is the incarnation and the body of the law, denying the existence of the body of retribution and self-nature.
+The sects of scriptures believe that the fruit status of the Buddha is the incarnation and the body of the dharma, denying the existence of the body of retribution and self-nature.

 The era without Dharma is very long.

 In Buddhism, kalpas are often used as time units.
-According to the Mahayana saying, a great kalpa exceeds 12.9 billion years.
+According to the Mahayana explanation, a great kalpa exceeds 12.9 billion years.
 Kalpas are divided into two types: bright kalpas and dark kalpas.
-Bright kalpas refer to the time when a Buddha is born and has the light of the Buddha's teaching. robbery.
+Bright kalpas refer to the time when a Buddha is born and has the light of the Buddha's teaching.

 A dark kalpa is a kalpa in which no Buddha is born, and the kalpa in which Buddha Shakyamuni comes is a bright kalpa, and a thousand Buddhas will appear in this kalpa, so it is called a sage kalpa, which means that many sages will appear.